-The quantity extraction and take-off has a double purpose:
+The quantity extraction and take-off have a double purpose:

-- 1) The evaluation of the design or construction models by focusing on the amount of elements. - 2) The assistance to the decision makers by providing the aggregated quantities by stage, package or even project.
+- 1) The evaluation of the design or construction models by focusing on the number of elements. - The assistance to decision makers by providing the federated quantities by stage, package or even project.
 The ratio calculations or the trend of variation are some possible data consumptions proposed to benefit the data generated for a better decision making.

-In the picture below it is shown an example of the trend of variation of a Railway station along through the partial submissions of a Design Phase.
+In the picture below, it is shown an example of the trend of variation of a Railway station along through the partial submissions of a Design Phase.
 By being aware of the increase/decrease of the quantity of a specific item, the Design-Construction Managers / Leaders can pilot the Design-Construction with a higher level of information.